pma/slate/source/index.md

 Your callback endpoint will receive the data encoded as JSON.

-In some situations, you may receive the same payment event multiple times.
-You should be able to detect and ignore duplicates, using the payment id.
+In some situations, such as a timeout when calling your endpoint, the same payment may be submitted multiple times.
+You should make sure your logic is idempotent.

 To authenticate the request, we include an HMAC-SHA-256 signature in every request.
 In addition to all the attributes of the payment event, already detailed in the Pull API, we also submit the following extra attributes:

 Attribute | Description
 --------- | -----------
-token | A randomly generated, one time token. signature | Signature calculated as `HMAC-SHA-256(key, token)`, where key is your API Key.
-The signature is then Hex encoded.
+timestamp | A Unix Epoch timestamp generated at the time of the request signature | Signature calculated as `HMAC-SHA-256(key, timestamp+checksum_data)`, where key is your API Key, and represented in hex digits.

 > Your endpoint will receive a POST request with a JSON structured like this: